 Treatment Of Hibiscus Poisoning

 Your veterinarian will perform a full physical examination and may run a blood test.
 This will help them rule out other underlying causes for his symptoms.
 Treatment is usually supportive and aimed at ensuring that your dog does not become dehydrated.

 Vomiting and diarrhea can quickly result in dehydration.
 So if you see signs of this, your veterinarian might choose to start him on a drip.
 This will also help to correct any disturbances to his electrolyte (salt) balance that might have occurred as a result of his digestive upset.

 Severe toxicity from eating hibiscus appears to be very rare in dogs.
-Dehydration is the main concern with any dog that has vomiting or diarrhea, and it should be monitored carefully for any unexplained lethargy, sunken eyes, or loss of elasticity of the skin.
+In my 9 years as a veterinarian, I have never yet seen a dog that has become unwell from eating hibiscus.
+Dehydration is the main concern with any dog that has vomiting or diarrhea.
+It should be monitored carefully for any unexplained lethargy, sunken eyes, or loss of elasticity of the skin.
 If you notice any of these signs, then you need to contact your veterinarian immediately.

 With veterinary treatment and symptomatic care, even the more severe cases will usually get better within a few days.
 There are no documented cases of fatality from dogs eating hibiscus.